Generic Name: rivaroxaban (RIV-a-ROX-a-ban)

 - if you have an active or recent stomach or bowel ulcer, or certain rare hereditary problems (galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption)

-- if you are at increased risk of bleeding
+- if you are at an increased risk of bleeding

 - if you have recently had or are scheduled to have certain procedures (eg, surgery, including brain, spine, or eye surgery; dental procedures; a spinal or epidural procedure)